Opinion | The Chinese have long faced state secrecy and stonewalling. Now the world is seeing that with covid-19.

 The Chinese authorities investigated the 2011 Wenzhou high-speed rail collision — which killed 40 and injured 192 — concluding that it was caused by a signal flaw.
 But it did not respond to the public’s suspicions, such as whether the train authorities intended to destroy evidence by burying part of the crashed train cars soon after the accident.

 Many governments try to mitigate the impact of disasters on their image.
 But in China, where the government controls most aspects of life, what happens after disasters is all too predictable: It presents its own version of events, instructs state media to report only on the heroic rescue efforts and picks a few lower-level officials to punish.
-This performative justice contributes to a peculiar but common perception that while some corporations and local officials maybe greedy and corrupt, top leaders are wise patriarchs with the people’s welfare at heart.
+This performative justice contributes to a peculiar but common perception that while some corporations and local officials may be greedy and corrupt, top leaders are wise patriarchs with the people’s welfare at heart.

 As for those who dare to poke holes in official narratives, the mighty weight of state repression awaits.
 The activists Tan Zuoren and Huang Qi were imprisoned and the artist Ai Weiwei was forcibly disappeared and beaten for investigating the deaths of schoolchildren in the Sichuan earthquake.
 A journalist, Zhang Zhan, is gravely ill as she stages a hunger strike to protest her imprisonment for documenting Wuhan’s covid-19 lockdown in early 2020.
 In all these cases, victims’ families who seek the truth are detained and muzzled.